 One such bastion of Roman influence abutted the Persian border (in what is now Turkey) in Asia Minor.
 It, too, was a place of political and cultural turmoil in the early 3rd Century CE.
 Bithynia was a land of Roman occupation on the peninsula fronting on the Black Sea, the gateway to which was through Byzantium, the great Eastern Roman capital.
 The area was a rich mix (and sometimes clash) of Eastern and Western cultures.

-Dioscuros’ daughter, known in lore as “Barbara” (a word that merely means “female barbarian”, so it is uncertain what her given name was), was born in Nicomedia, Bithynia,routinely kidnapped or carried off as wives or slaves) meant she had few chances to stray.
+Dioscuros’ daughter, known in lore as “Barbara” (a word that merely means “female barbarian”, so it is uncertain what her given name was), was born in Nicomedia, Bithynia,Credit: Robert Campin, 1438 directly east of the grand city of Byzantium about 236 CE.
+Her father’s insistence upon keeping her safe from the world (which also translated into protecting her virginity in a time and place when girls were routinely kidnapped or carried off as wives or slaves) meant she had few chances to stray.

 Barbara was the only child of this civil servant, so he guarded her jealously.
 His primary intent, as she was of great beauty, was to keep her free of unwanted suitors.
 The tower in which she was kept was lavish and stood in the courtyard of the palace he inhabited.
 She was never allowed outside the tower where her apartment was set at the very top.
 She could look out, but she could not go out.